Lauszus/ImageAnalysisWithMicrocomputer30330/README.md

 Please follow the following gist: <https://gist.github.com/Lauszus/c8ce73f3177d6455c27c> in order to setup OpenCV on a Raspberry Pi.

+In the final project I decided to make a machine that you could play the mobile game [ZomBuster](https://play.google.com/store/apps/details?id=it.tinygames.zombuster) by itself.
+More information can be found in the [report](docs/KristianSlothLauszus_s123808_2015).

 # ZomBuster videos

 <a href="http://www.youtube.com/watch?v=B6UYqpyV3GU" target="_blank"><img src="http://img.youtube.com/vi/B6UYqpyV3GU/0.jpg" alt="Raspberry Pi playing ZomBuster" width="240" height="180" border="10" /></a>